sahil-khanna/promo-offers-expressjs/README.md

 # user-profile-expressjs
-User Profile is a clean, simple and minimal REST API to create your own profile and store information about yourself
+User Profile is a clean, simple and minimal REST API to create your own profile and store information about yourself.
+It is developed on ExpressJS + MongoDB + TypeScript

 Below are the API methods that can be used